realadvisor/rgm/README.md

 - { api, map } object, where _api_ is equal to _window.google.maps_ and _map_ is instance of [google.maps.Map](https://developers.google.com/maps/documentation/javascript/reference/map)

+## Types

+Fully covered with flowtype.
+Help with typescript is needed.

 ## Contribute

 Get your api key at [Google](https://developers.google.com/maps/documentation/javascript/get-api-key)